octoray/PFI_Nightwatch_Live/README.md

 ### Run tests
-The tests for nightwatch are written using [nodeunit](https://github.com/caolan/nodeunit) as the test framework.
-To run the nodeunit tests do:
+The tests for nightwatch are written using [nodeJS] as the language.
+To run the a test do:
 ```sh
 $ ./nightwatch --config nightwatch.json --group Tekka
 ```